kensanata/oddmu/README.md

 It's well suited as a simple static site generator.
 There are no plugins.

-When Oddµ runs as a web server, it serves all the Markdown files (ending in `.md`) as web pages.
+When Oddμ runs as a web server, it serves all the Markdown files (ending in `.md`) as web pages.
 These pages can be edited via the web.

 Oddmu adds the following extensions to Markdown: local links `[[like